alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

   style="width: 400px;"
 %}

-What's the alternative?
+Why is this the furthest point?
+Let's consider the alternatives.
-Any other point on the arc is closer to the centre of rotation (using the [triangle inequality](https://en.wikipedia.org/wiki/Triangle_inequality)).
+If you're at any point on the line, you can get further away from the centre by moving toward one of the ends.
+If you're at the end of the line, you can get further away by moving along the circular arc.
-Any point on the line is closer to the centre of the rotation (the furthest points are at the ends, then the circular arc is further than that).
+If you're at any other point on the circular arc, you're closer to the centre of rotation than this intersection point (using the [triangle inequality](https://en.wikipedia.org/wiki/Triangle_inequality)).

 [Pythagoras' theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) gets us the distance to the center of the circle, and then we add on the radius.
 This means the further point from the centre of rotation is: